LaravelDaily/laravel-tips/Artisan.md

 Tip given by [@sky_0xs](https://twitter.com/sky_0xs/status/1487921500023832579)

 ### Skip method

-Laravel the skip method in scheduler<br>
+Laravel the skip method in scheduler

 You can use `skip` in your commands to skip an execution

 ```php
 $schedule->command('emails:send')->daily()->skip(function () {
     return Calendar::isHoliday();